Sophieke32/Gurobi_Hitori/README.md

 # Solving Hitori
 _This repo is currently still under development._

 The code in this repository is made for a Bachelor thesis.
-It investigates different ways of modeling the Hitori problem when using Integer Linear Programming to solve it.
+It investigates different ways of modeling the Hitori problem as an Integer Linear Programming problem.

 ## Hitori
 Hitori is a logic puzzle in which the player is given an $n$ x $n$ grid filled with numbers ranging from 1 to $n$ (inclusive).